Zomi Revolutionary Army: History

-At the time of the formation of ZRA, the tensions between the Kukis (mainly Thadou-Kukis) and the tribes belonging to the Zomi grouping were on the rise.
-The Kuki–Naga conflict caused many Thadou-Kukis to migrate to the Churachandpur district, which was previously dominated by Paites, and also caused the armed group Kuki National Front (KNF) to increase its demands for contributions.
+At the time of the formation of ZRA, the tensions between the "Kukis" (Thadou-Kukis) and the tribes belonging to the Zomi grouping were on the rise.
+The Kuki–Naga conflict caused many Thadou-Kukis to migrate to the Churachandpur Town, which was previously dominated by Paites, and also caused the armed group Kuki National Front (KNF) to increase its demands for contributions.
 ZRO and ZRA objected to KNF's demands from the "Zomi" community, and allegedly berated KNF for picking a conflict with the Naga militant group NSCN-IM.
-The KNF in turn suspected ZRA of teaming up with NSCN-IM.
+The KNF, in turn, suspected ZRA of teaming up with NSCN-IM.
 A year-long conflict between the Kukis and Zomis erupted in June 1997, in which the ZRA is said to have taken a beating due to having been inadequately armed.
 According to security specialist E. N. Rammohan, the Paite fighters fled to Myanmar, where they teamed up with NSCN-IM to regroup and arm themselves.

-As a result of the Kuki–Paite conflict, the Gangte and Hmar tribes left the Zomi umbrella.
+As a result of the Kuki–Paite clashes, the Gangte and Hmar tribes left the Zomi umbrella.
 ZRA is said to have supported itself through extortion and occasional kidnapping in the Churachandpur district.
-Following the seminal clashes, both KNF and ZRA faced splits and defections, and saw the formation of new groups rivalling themselves.
-In 1997, Zou tribes formed Zou Defence Volunteers (ZDV) in Chandel district.
-In 2005, the Vaipheis who were not happy with the treatment given by the Zomis formed their own armed group called United Socialist Revolutionary Army (USRA),which latter led to be joined by many Vaipheis youth who were in others arm group and the Hmars formed Hmar National Army (HNA).
+Both KNF and ZRA faced splits and defections after the clashes, and saw the formation of new groups rivalling each other.
+In 1997, the Zou tribe formed Zou Defence Volunteers (ZDV) in Chandel district.

+In 2005, the Vaipheis, who were not happy with the treatment given by the Zomis, formed their own armed group called United Socialist Revolutionary Army (USRA), and the Hmars formed the Hmar National Army (HNA).
 A rival Paite group called Zomi Revolutionary Front (ZRF) was also formed.
 These rival groups eventually joined the fold of a Kuki-led umbrella group Kuki National Organisation (KNO).
 ZRA led another umbrella group called United People's Front (UPF).
 All the groups resorted to extortion, drug trade, kidnapping for ransom, forced recruitment of young children as cadres, denial of voting rights to unarmed sections of the community etc.